 Even if we receive regulatory approval for BIO89-100 or any future product candidates, we will have tested them in only a small number of patients during our clinical trials.
 If our applications for marketing are approved and more patients begin to use our product, new risks and side effects associated with our products may be discovered.
 As a result, regulatory authorities may revoke their approvals.
 We have not had any discussions with the FDA regarding a surrogate endpoint or accelerated approval regulations.
 However, based on recent guidelines issued by the FDA for the development of drugs for the treatment of NASH, if BIO89-100 is approved by the FDA based on a surrogate endpoint pursuant to section 506(c) of the Federal Food, Drug, and Cosmetic Act and the accelerated approval regulations (21 C.F.R. part 314, subpart H; 21 C.F.R. part 601, subpart E), consistent with FDA guidance, we will be required to conduct additional clinical trials establishing clinical benefit on the ultimate outcome of NASH.
 If BIO89-100 is approved by the FDA for the treatment of SHTG based on an endpoint of the reduction of triglycerides, the FDA may still require a cardiovascular outcomes study as part of a post-marketing authorization commitment.
 Such a study would be time consuming and costly and we cannot guarantee that we will see positive results, which could result in the revocation of the approval.
 Additionally, we may be required to conduct additional clinical trials, make changes in labeling of our product, reformulate our product or make changes and obtain new approvals for our and our suppliers' manufacturing facilities for BIO89-100 and any future product candidates.
-We may have to withdraw or recall our product are revoked.
+We might have to withdraw or recall our products from the marketplace.
+We may also experience a significant drop in the potential sales of our product if and when regulatory approvals for such product are revoked.
 As a result, we may experience harm to our reputation in the marketplace or become subject to lawsuits, including class actions.
-Any of these results could decrease or prevent any sales of our approved product or substantially increase the costs and expenses of commercializing and marketing our
+Any of these